 - Gangtok Zoo in Gangtok

-Day 26 of the #AtoZChallenge – wraps up the A to Z Challenge – and gosh, how I am going to miss it!
+Day 26 of the #AtoZChallenge is Zoo Zen and it wraps up the A to Z Challenge – and gosh, how I am going to miss it!
 I never even imagined I’d stick right through to the end as I’ve been traveling since April 13 with limited internet access.
-And I have a confession to make – I couldn’t schedule all the posts until Z – as I was too busy wrapping up work the couple of weeks before I left.
+And I have a confession to make – I couldn’t schedule all the posts until Z – as I was too busy wrapping up work a couple of weeks before I left.

-So I had to write some of the posts after April 13 – and I am deeply grateful to my friend for keeping me motivated, inspired to do it.
-But that’s not all.
-I feel indebted to my Facebook Group of A2Zeders for coming by and commenting, to Corinne for ensuring my post was added to each day’s list of posts.
-I am also thankful for technology that makes it possible to schedule.
+So I had to write some of the posts after April 13 – and I am deeply grateful to my friend for keeping me motivated, and inspired to do it.
+I am also thankful for the technology that makes it possible to schedule.

 Thanks to everyone!

 So – Z for obviously Zoo!
 I am a big fan of the zoo and have had the pleasure of visiting many – I love them.
 Nature is so soothing, so refreshing.
 Here are ten of the most memorable zoos I’ve had the pleasure of visiting: